SynokJ/example-test-game/README.md

 # example-test-game
-test the git for unity
+Test the git for unity

+It's my serious try to work with the github in Game Development.